Event Details

 Saturday: Leave Durango by 8am and drive to the Lisbon Valley copper Mine.
 We will have a mine tour with Chief Geologist, Brian Sparks, then lunch with a presentation.
 From LVM we drive to Moab to see the Moab Fault and 1950’s uranium mines at Corral Canyon, a splay of the fault and copper mineralization at Mill Canyon, then a quick stop at the nearby dinosaur trackway.
 We should arrive at our hotels by 6:30pm.

-Sunday: The final agenda is still TBD, but will definitely include exploring copper deposits and sturctures at the historic Cashin Mine, along with time for rock hounding.
-We will also visit either the Morning Star uranium mine or the Flat Iron Mesa manganese deposits.
-We will arrive back in Durango around 5pm.
+Sunday: We will examine fault-hosted copper deposits at the historic Cashin Mine, with time for rock hounding.
+Then we proceed to the Flat Iron Mesa manganese deposits.
+We will arrive back in Durango around 6pm.